Golf Croquet (GC)

 Locke Bowl (GC)

 Historically an AC competition but due to numbers will now be GC.
-Players compete in three disciplines of croquet over one day, comprising:
+Players compete in two disciplines of croquet over one day, comprising:

 Exact format of the day will be based on numbers attending.